-That job-hopper at the top of your list looks great – but will they leave you for greener pastures?
+That job-hopper at the top of your candidate shortlist looks great – but will they leave you for greener pastures?
 One recruitment expert explains how you can keep them on board.

 Well, recruitment expert Julia Weeks says it doesn’t have to be one or the other – it seems employers can have their cake and eat it after all.